Cornell-MAE-UG/fa25-portfolio-susannaufr/_projects/2025-engrd-2210-portfolio.md

 Multiplying the result of the friction force by four wheels, we find that the total forward force necessary to move the car forward is 889.952 N.

-Going back to the work calculation, the work produced by the engine using up one fuel tank is approximately:
+Therefore, the work produced by the engine using one fuel tank is approximately:

 $$
-W = (889.952)\,(79{,}300.4256) = 70.57 \,\text{MJ}.
+W = (889.952)\,(79{,}300.4256) = 70.57\,\text{MJ}.
 $$

-We can finally return to the efficiency calculation to find that the real-life efficiency of the engine is approximately:
+Finally, the estimated real-life efficiency is:

 $$
 \eta_{\text{real}} = \frac{70.57}{221.17} = 0.319 = 31.9\%.
 $$

-As expected, the actual efficiency is much lower than the ideal-air standard efficiency.
-This is not only due to the real cycle not being ideal air (i.e., not an ideal gas but rather a fuel-air mixture, not isentropic, expansion as a result of combustion rather than heat transfer, etc.) but also due to other broader simplifying assumptions such as assuming only forward motion, assuming constant torque as average torque (when in reality front and rear wheels produce different amounts of torque and torque varies between the transmission’s low and high-end ratios), and assuming perfect torque transmission between the wheels and ground (ignoring wheel slip and losses of energy to friction, air resistance, etc.).
+As expected, the actual efficiency is much lower than the ideal air-standard efficiency.
+This is not only due to the real cycle deviating from the ideal air-standard model (non-isentropic compression/expansion, heat transfer and combustion irreversibilities, real gas mixture effects, etc.), but also due to broader simplifying assumptions such as assuming only forward motion, assuming constant average force/torque, and assuming perfect torque transmission between the wheels and the ground (ignoring wheel slip and losses to rolling resistance, drivetrain losses, and aerodynamic drag).

 <div style="text-align: center;">
   <img src="{{ '/assets/images/tg21.jpg' | relative_url }}" alt="Cornell Baja vehicle" style="max-width:100%; height:auto;">
 </div>
- -->